alfa-project/alfa-framework/docs/guides/alfa_install.md

 ./setup_vivado_project <project_name> <board>
 ```

-The script will open the Vivado GUI and create a new project with the name provided as argument (the project will be created in the folder *PATH_TO_ALFA_FRAMEWORK/alfa-platforms/vivado_projects/<project_name>*).
+The script will open the Vivado GUI and create a new project with the name provided as argument (the project will be created in the folder *PATH_TO_ALFA_FRAMEWORK/platforms/vivado_projects/<project_name>*).
 Then, it will add the ALFA unit and board SoC to the design.
 Add the extension to the block design and connect all the remaining unconnected interfaces.

 **Note**: only the native extensions will appear automatically in the IP catalog.
 Your extensions IP must be included in this project IP catalog to make them available in block design.

 Please adjust the number of Debug Points and User Define interfaces required for your extension.
 Finally, create a wrapper for the design and proceed to generate the bitstream.

-### Enable ALFA hardware extensions in the ALFA-Node
+#### b.
+Enable ALFA hardware extensions in the ALFA-Node

 The ALFA-Node has the capability to run hardware extensions when the extensions are compiled with EXT_HARDWARE compilation flag defined.
 This flag is defined in the CMakeLists.txt of the extensions and can be toggled on and off by commenting the line with a "#":